Updated July 31, 2017

 For a deeper dive, check out 9 Ways To Optimize Quality of Life, which also addresses arguing.
 (I presented this at the Alzheimer’s Association’s 18th Annual McGinty Conference in November 2016.)

 Why was I successful as an 8 year-old?
 I’ve had years to speculate, and I keep coming back to things that were essentially outside my control (but that can still be easily replicated).

 I’ve said for years and years and years that people living with dementia are easily able to pick up on our energy.
-I say because I’ve witnessed it thousands of times.
+I say this because I’ve witnessed it thousands of times.

 It doesn’t matter if a person living with dementia knows your name or recognizes you (although it’s certainly painful if your loved one doesn’t), because they always know your energy.
-They’re easily able to sort who they like, and who they don’t.
+They’re easily able to sort out who they like, and who they don’t.

 They pick up immediately on impatience, but also pick up immediately on love and kindness and all the good things.

 So when it comes to the great big guy I’ve come to think of as Mr. St. Louis, I think what worked is being a little kid–in the sense that it never occurred to me to argue with him.
 Or to try reasoning with him, or using logic.
 I was too young to know what I was (supposedly) supposed to do!

 Instead, I did what kids are naturally good at: showed up and was just there.
 In the moment, with him.
 I was so much smaller than Mr. St. Louis, I didn’t represent any sort of physical threat.
 I didn’t say a word, so I didn’t represent a verbal sparring partner.

 I think, being so much smaller than him and being a kid, I gave him an opportunity to feel completely in control of the situation, and gave him a sense of purpose: Mr. St. Louis instinctively chose to protect a child, and that was more important to him than doing what he what he was planning to do (walk home).